early arrivals

 .

-NaHaiWriMo prompt: the woods
+NaHaiWriMo prompt: blue

 .